 Having the opportunity to work from home is an amazing privilege, which should be respected.
 No other generation has had this opportunity.
 Here we will discuss how to get work done with a toddler.

 Thanks to advancements in technology, there are many jobs that can be worked from your phone or computer.
 Many online jobs help keep food on the families table.
-There are many online jobs that pay well.
-Some parents pick teaching online others trade online.
+There are many different jobs for stay at home dads and mums.
+Some parents teach online others trade online.

 If you could go back in-time and describe to your great grandparents what you do, and how you do it.
 Understanding would be unimaginable.
 The big questions would arise when you start discussing parenting, which brings me to…